OpenEvalProject/evals/manuscripts/elife-101069/v1/manuscript.md

 Finally, we used µGUIDE to highlight degeneracy in all the models.
 While the complexity of the models increases, more degeneracy can be found.
 The degeneracy is inherent to the model definition, and is not induced by the noise. µGUIDE allows to highlight those degeneracies and quantify the confidence in the obtained estimates.

-The training was performed on N=106 numerical simulations for each model, computed using the MISST package (Ianuş et al., 2017) and random combinations of the model parameters, each uniformly sampled from the previously defined ranges, with the addition of Rician distributed noise with SNR equivalent to the experimental data, that is 50.
+The training was performed on $N=10^{6}$ numerical simulations for each model, computed using the MISST package (Ianuş et al., 2017) and random combinations of the model parameters, each uniformly sampled from the previously defined ranges, with the addition of Rician distributed noise with SNR equivalent to the experimental data, that is 50.

-## dMRI data acquisition and processing
+### dMRI data acquisition and processing

 We applied µGUIDE to dMRI data collected from two participants: a healthy volunteer from the WAND dataset (McNabb et al., 2024) and an age-matched participant with epilepsy, acquired with the same protocol used for the MICRA dataset (Koller et al., 2021).
 The MRI data from the healthy volunteer used in this work are part of a previously published dataset, publicly available at https://doi.gin.g-node.org/10.12751/g-node.5mv3bf/.
 We do not have the authorization to share the epileptic patient data.
 Data were acquired on a Connectome 3T scanner using a single-shot spin-echo, echo-planar imaging sequence with b-values = [200, 500, 1200, 2400, 4000, 6000] s mm−2, [20, 20, 30, 61, 61, 61] uniformly distributed directions, respectively, and 13 non-diffusion-weighted images at 2 mm isotropic resolution.
 TR was set to 3000 ms, TE to 59 ms, and the diffusion gradient duration and separation to 7 ms and 24 ms, respectively.
 Short diffusion times and TE were achieved thanks to the Connectom gradients, allowing to enhance the SNR and sensitivity to small water displacements (Jones et al., 2018; Setsompop et al., 2013).
 We considered the noise as Rician with an SNR of 50 for both subjects.

 Data were preprocessed using a combination of in-house pipelines and tools from the FSL (Andersson et al., 2003; Andersson and Sotiropoulos, 2016; Smith, 2002; Smith et al., 2004) and MRTrix3 (Tournier et al., 2019) software packages.
 The preprocessing steps included brain extraction (Smith, 2002), denoising (Cordero-Grande et al., 2019; Veraart et al., 2016), drift correction (Vos et al., 2017; Sairanen et al., 2018), susceptibility-induced distortions (Andersson et al., 2003; Smith et al., 2004), motion and eddy current correction (Andersson and Sotiropoulos, 2016), correction for gradient non-linearity distortions (Glasser et al., 2013), and Gibbs ringing artefacts correction (Kellner et al., 2016).

-## dMRI data analysis
+### dMRI data analysis

 Diffusion signals were first normalized by the mean non-diffusion-weighted signals acquired for each voxel.
 Each voxel was then estimated in parallel using the µGUIDE framework.
-For each observed signal 𝒙𝒗 (i.e. for each voxel), we drew 50,000 samples via rejection sampling from qϕ(θi|𝒙𝒗) for each model parameter θi, allowing to retrieve the full posterior distributions.
+For each observed signal $𝒙_{𝒗}$ (i.e. for each voxel), we drew 50,000 samples via rejection sampling from $q_{ϕ}(\theta_{i}|𝒙_{𝒗})$ for each model parameter $\theta_{i}$, allowing to retrieve the full posterior distributions.
 If a posterior distribution was not deemed degenerate, the MAP, uncertainty, and ambiguity measures were extracted from the posterior distributions.

 The manually defined summary statistics of the SM are defined using a cumulant expansion, which is only valid for small b-values.
-We therefore only used the b≤2500 s mm−2 data for this model.
+We therefore only used the $b\leq2500$ s mm−2 data for this model.
 In order to obtain comparable results, we restricted the application of µGUIDE to this range of b-values as well.
 An extra b-shell (b-value = 5000 s mm−2; 61 directions) was interpolated using mapl (Fick et al., 2016) for the extended-SANDI model when using the method developed by Jallais et al., 2022 based on summary statistics.

 The training of µGUIDE was performed as described in section Validation in numerical simulations and an example of training dataset and input signal vector is provided in Figure 8.